Naereen/web-sphinx/top10.en.rst

 ----------
 My 10 favorite **places in France**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+.. sidebar:: By hitch-hiking?

+   Oh, yes, I have been to or left from each of these cities `by hitch-hiking <autostop.en.html>`_... !

 - `Avignon <https://en.wikipedia.org/wiki/Avignon>`_ (the town and its theaters!),
 - `Paris <https://en.wikipedia.org/wiki/Paris>`_ (mainly the 5th *"arrondissement"*, the *"Quartier Latin"*),
 - `La Ciotat <https://en.wikipedia.org/wiki/La_Ciotat>`_ (the village and its beach),